 In the two reintroduction stations in the Bukit Tigapuluh National Park and the Jantho Nature Reserve, the orangutans are carefully prepared for life in their natural environment.
 If they are ready to live in freedom, they are gradually released while being continually monitored.
 The released orangutans help the SOCP team to establish two new, genetically viable and self-sustaining populations.

 Preparation for an independent life in the rainforest

 Once settled, the orangutans begin learning about life in the trees.
 They must gain the knowledge and new skills they need before release to have the best possible chance of survival.
 Staff collect natural foods and nesting materials in the forest for them, so they already know what is food and how to eat it when they are released.
-Experienced caretakers assess the progress of each orangutan and when considered likely to be able to survive in the wild they are taken to a suitable site and finally released.
+Experienced caretakers assess the progress of each orangutan and when considered likely to be able to survive in the wild they are taken to an open area on the other side of the river and there, they are finally released.

 Monitoring of the released orangutans

 After the orangutans are released, SOCP staff continue to monitor their progress on a daily basis, until satisfied that they are managing to cope by themselves.
 Even then, they continue to monitor them in the forest and remote survey teams.